Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 US citizens who want to study abroad in Iceland (and meet the eligibility criteria) need to apply for an Icelandic residence permit, not a visa.

-In the letter, it must state that you are enrolled/offered enrollment full-time, unconditionally.
+The letter needs to state that you are enrolled/offered enrollment full-time, unconditionally.
 In Iceland, full-time is 30 ECTS per semester.

 If you're a doctoral student or intern, there are additional documents regarding your admission that will need to be provided.

-If you already have a passport, it can't expire within 90 days of the end of your permit.
 This means that if you're planning to stay in Iceland until June 1st, your passport needs to remain valid until at least September 1st of that same year.

 You must include the signature page and the personal information page in your application, and all details must be clearly legible.